 It’s that time again, another CMX Summit is coming!
 It’s a yearly gathering of community builders and professionals of all levels that meet to connect and learn from each other.
 To me, it’s one the can’t miss events of the year and certainly most of you must agree, as the tickets are sold out.
 We are also sponsors once again for what is surely to be an amazing get together in Redwood City next week (September 5th & 6th).

-This will be my third CMX Summit and I'm a seasoned conference veteran.
+This will be my fourth CMX Summit and I'm also a seasoned conference veteran.
 With this in mind, I thought I would share my best tips to ensure you get the most out of CMX Summit.
 Of course, I work at a vendor, but like you, I manage a community as well -- and that is how I attend the event.
 So without further ado, here are my best tips to ensure you have an amazing experience:

 1. Check the Agenda & Build a Game Plan

 It can be easy to get overwhelmed at an event; so much to do, to see and to hear.
 I like to reduce stress by mapping out the must see or hear content and setting objectives.
 Mine is to learn and share ideas with people launching online communities from scratch.
 To help with planning,CMX has just posted the final agenda here.
 Take note, day two features overlapping talks, so you will want to plan ahead.
 However, don’t stress, having a ticket means you get access to the content afterwards.